Reaves Utility Income Fund (NYSEAMERICAN:UTG) Announces Monthly Dividend of $0.19

-Reaves Utility Income Fund (NYSEAMERICAN:UTG – Get Rating) announced a monthly dividend on Tuesday, April 12th, Wall Street Journal reports.
-Investors of record on Friday, April 22nd will be paid a dividend of 0.19 per share by the closed-end fund on Friday, April 29th.
-This represents a $2.28 dividend on an annualized basis and a yield of 6.63%.
-The ex-dividend date of this dividend is Thursday, April 21st.
+Reaves Utility Income Fund (NYSEAMERICAN:UTG – Get Rating) announced a monthly dividend on Wednesday, April 13th, Wall Street Journal reports.
+Stockholders of record on Friday, June 17th will be given a dividend of 0.19 per share by the closed-end fund on Thursday, June 30th.
+This represents a $2.28 dividend on an annualized basis and a dividend yield of 6.58%.
+The ex-dividend date is Thursday, June 16th.

-A number of hedge funds and other institutional investors have recently bought and sold shares of UTG.
-Zullo Investment Group Inc. acquired a new position in shares of Reaves Utility Income Fund in the fourth quarter valued at approximately $43,000.
-HB Wealth Management LLC acquired a new position in shares of Reaves Utility Income Fund during the fourth quarter worth about $206,000.
-Citadel Advisors LLC purchased a new position in Reaves Utility Income Fund during the third quarter worth about $214,000.
-NewEdge Advisors LLC acquired a new stake in Reaves Utility Income Fund in the fourth quarter valued at about $216,000.
-Finally, Salem Investment Counselors Inc. purchased a new stake in Reaves Utility Income Fund in the 4th quarter valued at approximately $259,000.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Zullo Investment Group Inc. purchased a new stake in shares of Reaves Utility Income Fund during the fourth quarter worth approximately $43,000.
+HB Wealth Management LLC purchased a new stake in shares of Reaves Utility Income Fund during the fourth quarter worth approximately $206,000.
+NewEdge Advisors LLC purchased a new stake in shares of Reaves Utility Income Fund during the fourth quarter worth approximately $216,000.
+Citadel Advisors LLC purchased a new stake in shares of Reaves Utility Income Fund during the third quarter worth approximately $214,000.
+Finally, Salem Investment Counselors Inc. purchased a new stake in shares of Reaves Utility Income Fund during the fourth quarter worth approximately $259,000.

 Reaves Utility Income Fund is a closed ended balanced mutual fund launched and managed by W. H. Reaves & Company, Inc The fund invests in public equity and fixed income markets of the United States.
 It seeks to invest in securities of companies operating in the Utilities sector.
 The fund primarily invests in dividend paying stocks and debt instruments of companies operating across all market capitalizations.